dresnite/npcdialog/README.md

 $form->pairWithEntity($entity);
 ```

-The result of this example would be something like this:
+The result of this example would be an entity showing this when it's right-clicked (or hold in the mobile versions):

 ![Example](https://i.imgur.com/468mQKF.png)